Having trouble syncing your Fitbit Versa Series watch or another model Fitbit with your mobile phone, tablet, or computer?

 From there, instead of pairing your Versa through the Bluetooth settings, open up the Fitbit app.

 This guides you through the pairing steps while also ensuring that the Versa and your smartphone are communicating.

 Always Connected and All-Day Sync

-In order to check to see whether this is enabled, simply, tap the Versa’s icon in the top right-hand corner of the app.
-This will show you the settings for your specific smartwatch/tracker.
+To check whether this is enabled, tap the Versa’s icon in the app’s top right-hand corner.
+This shows you the settings for your specific smartwatch/tracker.